fanpu/website/_posts/2022-12-05-improving-domain-adaptation-of-transformer-models-for-reddit-comments.markdown

 toc: true
 giscus_comments: true
 description: >
-  We improve upon the recent success of large language models based on the trans- former architecture by investigating and showing several methods that have em- pirically improved its performance in domain adaptation.
+  We improve upon the recent success of large language models based on the transformer architecture by investigating and showing several methods that have empirically improved its performance in domain adaptation.
 We use a pre-trained GPT-2 model and perform fine-tuning on 5 different subreddits, and use different methods of ordering the training data based on our priors about the input to see how this affects the prediction quality of the trained model.
 We propose a new metric for evaluating causal language modeling tasks called APES (Average Perplexity Evaluation for Sentences) to address the limitations of existing metrics, and apply them to our results.
 Our results are evaluated against both LSTM and GPT-2 baselines.
 ---

 ### Summary
-We improve upon the recent success of large language models based on the trans- former architecture by investigating and showing several methods that have em- pirically improved its performance in domain adaptation.
+We improve upon the recent success of large language models based on the transformer architecture by investigating and showing several methods that have empirically improved its performance in domain adaptation.
 We use a pre-trained GPT-2 model and perform fine-tuning on 5 different subreddits, and use different methods of ordering the training data based on our priors about the input to see how this affects the prediction quality of the trained model.
 We propose a new metric for evaluating causal language modeling tasks called APES (Average Perplexity Evaluation for Sentences) to address the limitations of existing metrics, and apply them to our results.
-Our results are evaluated against both LSTM and GPT-2 baselines
+Our results are evaluated against both LSTM and GPT-2 baselines.

 There have been many exciting breakthroughts in language generation models in recent years.
 From the simple n-gram model that has been studied since the early 20th century, to the introduction of neural language models that utilizes word embeddings at the turn of the century (2001), in the past few years we saw the development of powerful language models such as Word2Vec (2013), Transformer (2017), BERT (2018), GPT (2018), GPT-3 (2020).
 Such models have already beaten humans in accuracy in tasks such as reading comprehension, and have displayed high levels of fluency in language-generation tasks.
 These successes can be attributed to the great strides taken in Deep Learning, the increase in computational resources, and the proliferation of publicly available datasets and benchmarks.

 We aim to replicate and build upon existing work in causal language models by investigating and answering the following research questions in this paper:

 1. Can we improve the performance of domain adaptation of transformer language models by various methods of ordering the inputs seen at training time,